-You can reduce your risk by simply limiting and managing your exposure to hazardous noise at work, home and wherever you go.
+You can reduce your risk simply by limiting and managing your exposure to hazardous noise in your leisure, work or home environments.
 Keep in mind you should take special precautions if you are a:

 - musician or bartender who works for long periods in noisy environments

 - farmer who is regularly surrounded by machinery noise